 Arbitration of Personal Injury Lawsuits in North Carolina District Courts

 In many cases, non-binding arbitration may be required by the District Court.
-This is a process involves a court appointed arbitrator who will allow each side of the case to present their case within half an hour, each.
-The arbitrator will then come to a decisions based on the provided evidence and testimony.
+This is a process involves a court-appointed arbitrator who will allow each side of the case to present their case within half an hour, each.
+The arbitrator will then come to a decision based on the provided evidence and testimony.
 If either side of the case disagrees with the outcome of arbitration, then they have one month to appeal the decision.
-If nobody appeals, then the final decisions of the arbitrator is entered as the final judgment, effectively resolving the case.
+If nobody appeals, then the final decisions of the arbitrator are entered as the final judgment, effectively resolving the case.
 However, if someone does appeal, as is often the case when both sides have already established that they disagree with each other, the case will then go to trial, and the arbitrator’s decision will be irrelevant or inadmissible when it does.

 Mediation of Personal Injury Lawsuits in North Carolina Superior Courts

 In other cases, where the plaintiff is seeking greater than $10,000, and the case goes to the Superior Court, there may be a mediation process, instead of arbitration.
 In such cases, the mediator will not be deciding the case, the way that the arbitrator would in a District Court case.
 There will also not be any testimony or evidence associated with mediation.
-The purpose of mediation is different from the purpose of arbitration, in that the goal is not to decide the case, but to reach a settlement via the process of negotiation.
+The purpose of mediation is different from the purpose of arbitration, in that the goal is not to decide the case but to reach a settlement via the process of negotiation.
 If successful, the case will be resolved through this negotiation.
 If not successful, then the case will go to trial, and the mediation process will not be relevant to the trial.

 Going to Trial with a North Carolina Personal Injury Lawsuit